department-of-veterans-affairs/vagov-content/pages/disability/eligibility/hazardous-materials-exposure/agent-orange/navy-coast-guard-ships-vietnam.md

 <div class="va-introtext">

 If you served on a Navy or Coast Guard ship in or around Vietnam during the Vietnam Era, you may have been exposed to Agent Orange, a toxic chemical used to clear trees and plants during the war.
-Review a list of ships that had contact with Agent Orange, and find out if you can get disability compensation or benefits for illnesses believed to be caused by Agent Orange.
+Review a list of Navy or Coast Guard ships that had contact with Agent Orange, and find out if you can get disability compensation or benefits for illnesses believed to be caused by Agent Orange.

 </div>